noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 didn’t see the point in seeking something.
 She didn’t feel happiness in acquiring something.

-———“Even her own self doesn’t matter”.
+———“Even her own self doesn’t matter.”

 She must have been rightly empty.
 No matter what the environment, her heart was never satisfied and remained empty... as it should have been.